charmaine211/AutomaticDriverGazeDetection/README.md

 ### Metrics

 Once your models have been trained, you can store your results in the `RESULTS_DIR`.
-If you've followed our file naming convention, this directory will be located at `.../driver_gaze_direction/training_results` on your drive.
+If you've followed our file naming convention, this directory will be located at `root/training_results`

 Depending on the number of models you've trained, navigate to the corresponding `runs/train` directory for the desired training data.